 What I talk here is mainly about stock investment.
 There are obviously other ways to reach your goals by investing in real estates or in bonds, or building your own business to become successful.
 These are other subjects that we can talk another time.
 Equity investment offers the possibility to start any time with a small capital and hopefully letting it grow over time.

-The market overall is always risky to invest, however there are always good stock to buy at acceptable valuation.
+The market overall is always risky to invest, however there are always good stocks to buy at acceptable valuation.
 So be prudent in your choices.